ayushkhaitanrutgers/decompositions-2/README.md

 ```

 This invokes the flow that queries the LLM for subdomains and verifies them with Mathematica.
 The script prints a status such as `It is proved` when the CAS verifies the inequality under the proposed decomposition.

+Now there is also a website where you can put in a latex input, and you get as an output the suggest decompositions, and the result of Mathematica's attempt at proving the estimate.
+This website is o-forge.com